josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

+I actually pulled out my Moonlander after using the Glove80 for a while, and I noticed my wrists bend upward _much_ more severely with the former than with the latter.
+(I wanted to switch to the Moonlander for a bit, just to enjoy my old switches and keycaps, but after feeling how suboptimal its palm rest is, I sadly just put it back in its case.
+Maybe another day.)

 Many reviewers have commented how easy it is to slide your fingers up and down the columns of keys, and I've also had this experience.
 Gliding up or down from the home row is so easy I often find myself overshooting.

 Which reminds me: many reviewers _also_ comment that the Glove80 works well for folks with smaller hands.
 My hands are pretty average size for an adult male (about 7.5 inches from my wrist to the tip of my middle finger), but I can confirm that I can reach any key without any issue, though the function keys are a slight stretch.